Giru, Queensland: Amenities

 The Giru branch of the Queensland Country Women's Association meets at the CWA Hall at 9 Carey Street.

 Giru School of Arts Hall is at 3 Invicta Street.

 There is a bowling club, and the main source of accommodation is the Giru International Hotel.

 Attractions

 There is serious game fishing in the region, as the barramundi and grunter are highly sought after.
-The boat ramp is a fishing hot spot and many people travel to fish there.

 In September every year, the Giru Show is held, offering activities such as food stalls, homemade cake shops and show rides, horse rides, and an animal farm, as well as a display of several pieces of farming equipment.